 Powis' multi-layered garden

-Wales is famous for its rugged landscapes and ancient fortresses and less known for its gardens, and yet Powis has one of the finest gardens in Britain.
-Visitors come from all over the world to enjoy its superb horticultural craftsmanship and marvel at what is often described as one of the greatest surviving examples of Baroque garden design in Britain.
+Wales is famous for its rugged landscapes and ancient fortresses and less known for its gardens; yet stretching out beneath our medieval castle is one of the finest gardens in Britain.